Toyota Previa: Styling & interior

 An option for dual moonroofs was provided.
 This included a power horizontal-sliding glass moonroof above the middle row of passengers, measuring 32×40 in, and a pop-up glass moonroof above the front seats.
 The overall height of Previas equipped with moonroofs is increased by 30 mm so the interior headroom is not reduced.

 Previas are affectionately called "eggvans", "eggs" or "beans", because of their shape.
 In Australia, they have been referred to as "Wombats", because they somewhat resemble the marsupial of the same name.
 In New Zealand, they are very popular with freedom campers and are referred to as "Bucky" buses.

+The Estima/Previa received a facelift twice, namely in December 1994 and January 1998.
+Each facelift model can be distinguished by a different front grille design.

 Safety

 The Previa was the first minivan to meet all US safety standards for passenger cars for the 1992 model year, which included fitment of a driver's-side airbag, under-dash knee bolsters, and a center high-mounted stop light.

-When the Insurance Institute for Highway Safety tested a 1996 model Previa in the moderate overlap front crash test, it revealed many safety issues: the cabin structure was unstable, the steering wheel moved upward all the way to the windshield causing violent head movement, the lap belt tore which allowed the dummy to end up in a partially reclining position, and there were high forces on both of the lower legs.
+When the Insurance Institute for Highway Safety tested a 1996 model Previa in the moderate overlap front crash test, it revealed many safety issues: the cabin structure was unstable, the steering wheel moved upward all the way to the windshield causing violent head movement, the lap belt tore which allowed the dummy to end up in a partially reclining position, and there were high forces on both of the lower legs, as well as high forces on the head and neck.
 It was given a "Poor" rating as a result.